 A Brief Description of a Backcountry Experience

 The hiking is over for the day.
-From this morning’s camp to this one you covered about 7 miles.
+From this morning’s camp to tonight’s resting spot, you covered about seven miles.
 The hike took you over a mountain pass with views of towering, jagged peaks; along pristine rivers and creeks; and through beautiful forests and open meadows.
 You watched a rainbow trout treading the current in a remote mountain stream.
-From the mountain pass you saw a herd of elk grazing in a river valley far below.
-And eagles…you saw three eagles riding the wind currents, scanning for rodents.
+From the mountain pass, you saw a herd of elk grazing in a river valley far below.
+And eagles — you saw three eagles riding the wind currents, scanning for rodents.

-After a little while you stand up and walk away from the campfire to stretch your legs, which are sore from days of hiking.
-The silhouettes of the trees are flashing in the licking, strobing light from the flames.
-Walking a bit farther, the fire light fades and there’s a break in the forest canopy.
-The sky is now jet black with millions of stars sprayed across it like glitter.
+After a little while, you stand up and walk away from the campfire to stretch your legs, which are sore from days of hiking.
+The silhouettes of the trees are flashing in the strobing light from the flames.
+Walking a bit farther, the firelight fades, and you spot a break in the forest canopy.
+The sky is now jet black with millions of stars splattered across it like glitter.
 The Milky Way is swirling across space, a tornado of stars 100,000 lightyears away.
 You had no idea that’s what the Milky Way looked like without city lights drowning the stars.
 It’s mesmerizing.
-In this place all that matters is right in front of you.
+In this place, all that matters is right in front of you.
 Your world is simple and peaceful.
 And beautiful.

 7. Boosted Emotional and Mental Well Being

 More and more research is being done on the effects nature has on people’s mental and emotional well being, and the results are extremely positive.
-There is also mounting evidence showing that exposing kids to nature on a regular basis positively affects brain development; that time in nature can boost your immune system and lower blood pressure; and that just looking at a tree alters brain chemistry.
+There is also mounting evidence showing that exposing kids to nature on a regular basis positively affects brain development.
+Time in nature can boost your immune system and lower blood pressure, and just looking at a tree alters brain chemistry.

 Article About Effects of Nature on Emotional Well Being